mlxd/GPUE/README.md

 ###############################################################################
 A citation would be nice :) Feel free to cite as:

-Moiré superlattice structures in kicked Bose-Einstein condensates
+Moiré superlattice structures in kicked Bose-Einstein condensates,
 L. J. O'Riordan, A. C. White, and Th.
-Busch
+Busch,
 Phys.
 Rev. A 93, 023609 (2016)

 Otherwise, an email with a message, comments, or anything is appreciated.
 I'm